 Income to be included for purposes of the LRAP benefit calculation includes adjusted gross income as determined by the federal tax form, plus any untaxed income and voluntary retirement contributions.
+Participants are required to submit a complete copy of the prior year federal tax return for income verification.
 In the case of married graduates, the income figure used for calculations will be either the participant's income or one-half of the calculated joint income, whichever is higher.
 The Program will subtract a spouse's annual educational loan debt service up to \$10,000 per year from the spouse's income before the joint income is determined (unless both spouses are Columbia Law School graduates participating in LRAP).
 In cases where the resulting spousal income figure is lower than the participant's income, the participant's income figure will be used in calculating benefits.
 For example, if the participant's income is \$80,000, the spouse's income is \$85,000, and the spouse's income is reduced to \$75,000 by a \$10,000 annual educational loan debt service, the participant's \$80,000 income will be used to calculate LRAP benefits.
 The Program assumes, at a minimum, a standard ten-year repayment schedule for the spouse's educational loan debt, as appropriately documented.
 If examination of the required tax forms indicates possession of significant assets, further information, and an adjustment to LRAP benefits may be required.
 As mentioned above, documented payments for the participant's undergraduate debt will be subtracted from the Adjusted Gross Income before benefits are calculated.